 Research projects

-Project 1
+Projet 1

-- Financing/Support : «Association Jules Bordet»
+- Funding/Support : «Association Jules Bordet»

-Project 2
+Projet 2

-MOLECULAR BIOMARKERS IN METASTATIC CASTRATE RESISTANT PROSTATE CANCER: PSMA EXPRESSION, METABOLIC ACTIVITY, AND CIRCULATING CELL-FREE DNA.
+MOLECULAR BIOMARKERS IN METASTATIC CASTRATE RESISTANT PROSTATE CANCER: PSMA EXPRESSION, METABOLIC ACTIVITY, AND CIRCULATING CELL-FREE DNA

-- Project leader(s): Carlos Artigas, Patrick Flamen
+- Project Leaders : Carlos Artigas, Patrick Flamen

-Project 3
+Projet 3

-- Project leaders : Carlos Artigas, Patrick Flamen
+- Project Leaders : Carlos Artigas, Patrick Flamen

-- Financing/Support : «Association Jules Bordet»
+- Funding/Support : «Association Jules Bordet»

 USE OF ARTIFICIAL INTELLIGENCE IN NUCLEAR MEDECINE

-- Project leaders : Erwin Woff, Hugo Levillain
+- Project Leaders : Erwin Woff, Hugo Levillain

-- Financing/Support : «Association Jules Bordet»
+- Funding/Support : «Association Jules Bordet»

-- Project leader(s) : Géraldine Gebhart , Zena Wimana
+- Project Leaders : Géraldine Gebhart , Zena Wimana

-- Financing/Support : «Association Jules Bordet»
+- Funding/Support : «Association Jules Bordet»

-Project 7
+Projet 7

 Our team